TOKYO MULTICULTURAL CHURCHTMC website: http://www.tokyochurch.org

 TMC is trying to develop ministries that provide short term opportunities several times a year.
 TMC partner churches will receive priority when applying for short term ministry opportunities at TMC.

-TMC also desires to connect with new partner churches or church associations that would help develop TMC’s language-specific departmental leadership teams (Chinese, Tagalog, etc.).
+TMC also desires to connect with new partner churches or church associations that would help develop TMC’s language-specific departmental leadership teams (Japanese, Chinese, etc.).
 Priority will be given to EFC churches and associations.